tvheadend/tvheadend/docs/class/dvrentry.md

   * When a recording fails or gets aborted the entry is moved to the [Failed Recordings](dvr_failed) tab.

+**Note**: Some entry details are not available/incomplete until the recording completes or fails, e.g. filesize, total data errors, etc.

 ---

-The *Details* column gives a quick overview as to the status of each
+**Details** : Gives a quick overview as to the status of each entry.
-entry:

 Icon                                       | Description
 -------------------------------------------|-------------